frikky/Intelligencefeed/README.md

 ## Todos
 * Reverse search possibilities for reference (Might take a while)
-* Change to a not idiot DB.
+* Change to a normal database.
 Should be remote or other docker container.
-* Stop using freaking wget and swap to request
+* Stop using freaking wget and swap to request (pip)
 * Proper web GUI (?)
 * Make it work manually with e.g. Chrome (Works with Firefox)

 ## More todos?
+* Logging and verbosity for the server
 * Better file movement for less file instability problems
 * Faster rollout of new IOCs (Attempt automation)
 * Compress for better storage (Need a proper DB)